 WHERE ARE YOU BASED?
 DO YOU TAKE ON INTERSTATE/INTERNATIONAL PROJECTS?

-My studio is located in the inner suburbs of Melbourne, Australia, in a warehouse that I share with 8 multi-disciplinary creative people.
+My studio is located in the inner suburbs of Melbourne, Australia, in a zipper factory.
 It’s a pretty great place to have as my HQ!
 And yes, I most definitely do take on interstate and international projects – in fact I love getting these sorts of opportunities.
 Depending on the brief and timeframe, I can organise for my design work to be carefully packaged and shipped to you, or where needed, can travel to you so we can work more closely on the project together.

 This all depends on the scope of the project brief, the timeframe, and the materials required for the job.
-Give me a holler with your project idea and I can come back to you with a detailed quote for my services.
+Give me a holler with your project idea and I can come back to you with my rates card and a detailed quote for my services.

 HOW MUCH DO YOU CHARGE?